 1978 - Havel publishes the essay 'The Power of the Powerless' in which he analyses totalitarian oppression and describes the methods used by the communist regime to control society.

-1979 - In April Havel helps form the Committee for the Defence of the Unjustly Prosecuted.
+1979 - In April, Havel helps form the Committee for the Defence of the Unjustly Prosecuted.
 The committee documents individual cases of government persecution and human rights violations.
-It will compile over 400 cases records between its formation and 1984.

-In May, 16 members of the committee are arrested, including Havel.
+Sixteen members of the committee, including Havel, are arrested in May.
 Havel is sentenced to four years jail.
 Letters written to his wife Olga during this time are later complied and published under the title 'Letters to Olga'.
 The book becomes one of Havel's most widely read.

-1980s - Opposition to the communist regime is fanned by the activities of underground writers and publishers.
+While Havel and other prominent dissidents serve time in jail, opposition to the communist regime continues to be fanned by the activities of underground writers and publishers.

 1988 - In October, Havel participates in the writing of the manifesto 'Democracy for All'.
 On 10 December he addresses the country's first officially sanctioned demonstration.

 1989 - In January, Havel is rearrested and sentenced to nine months in jail.
-However, he is released in May following national and international outcry.
+He is released in May following national and international outcry.

 The movement for social change begins to snowball when a peaceful demonstration by students in Prague on 17 November is broken-up violently by the police.
 Massive antigovernment demonstrations erupt in Prague.
 Civic Forum, a coalition of opposition groups pressing for democratic reforms, is established on 19 November.
 Havel becomes its leading figure.